codefresh-io/docs.codefresh.io/_docs/getting-started/cd-codefresh.md

 See [Deployment options for Kubernetes]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/).

 ## kubectl
 `kubectl` is the command line interface for managing kubernetes clusters.
-Running custom `kubectl` commands in a freestyle step gives your maximum flexibility with cluster deployments.
+Running custom `kubectl` commands in a freestyle step gives maximum flexibility with cluster deployments.
 Codefresh automatically sets up your config context with your connected clusters.
 The config context is the value of the `$CF_KUBECONFIG_PATH` variable, which expands to `/codefresh/volume/sensitive/.kube/config` within the shared step volume.

 Codefresh has a public Docker image for kubectl at [Docker Hub](https://hub.docker.com/r/codefresh/kubectl/tags){:target="\_blank"} that you can use.